 Getting around Niseko is easy.
 The efficient and regular Niseko United shuttle busses link Hirafu with Hanazono, Niseko Village and An’nupuri – and they’re free if you have a Niseko United ticket.
 (Note: it doesn’t operate after 9.30pm).
 The morning peak hour shuttles can often fill up quickly.

 Within Hirafu, it is easy to walk around, including in the evenings (though you’ll need to rug up and we also recommend investing in spikes to put over your shoes to avoid slipping on the ice - available at most rental stores) and frequent shuttle busses connect all areas with the ski lifts.
 Taxis are also regularly available.

 More details on transport, including contacts and prices are available in our Niseko Scout Field Guide.

 The best time to go for powder skiing in Niseko is January when it barely stops snowing.
 It’s also very cold (-10c to -15c) and often windy and is rare to get a sunny day.
 February is the next most reliable time, when the base has built up and there are still many dumps interspersed with fair weather.
 Christmas and New Year holidays, January (Australian school holidays) and Chinese New Year are busy times – lift lines can be very long and accommodation can book up quickly.
-(In 2019 Chinese New Year falls on February 5th) and so the peak period finishes the week following.

 If you don't have children then the period from the end of Chinese New Year until mid-late February is an excellent time of year to visit; there is great powder, the crowds are dissipating and accommodation prices often drop (a bit).
 By late February there's good but less frequent snowfall (very occasionally there might be some rain down low), fewer people and lower prices.